periph/website/site/content/platform/beaglebone.md

 - Install the latest Debian image from http://beagleboard.org/latest-images to a microSD card.
+- Copy your ssh public key from `~/.ssh/id_ed25519.pub` to `/boot`.
+If you don't know what it means, skip this step.
 - For devices with eMMC (most):
   - Edit `/boot/uEnv.txt` (may require root access)
   - Uncomment the very last line so the eMMC get flashed upon boot, i.e. remove the `#` so the last line looks like:

     ```
     cmdline=init=/opt/scripts/tools/eMMC/init-eMMC-flasher-v3.sh
     ```
   - Put microSD card it and let the eMMC be flashed.
-It is doing to flash the blue LEDs while it's happening and will become silent once done.
+It is doing to flash the blue LEDs while it's happening and will become silent once done, after several minutes.
   - Unplug power, remove the microSD card and reconnect power.
-- Give it two minutes for the first boot.
+- Give it three minutes for the first boot.
+- Over serial
+  - Use a serial cable and plug into J1 to get to the terminal.
+  - Login with user `debian` and password `temppwd`.
+- Over Wifi
-- Connect over its `BeagleBone-xxx` wifi, password is `BeagleBone`
+  - From a laptop, connect over its `BeagleBone-xxx` wifi, password is `BeagleBone`.
-- Make it connect to your home wifi (password is `temppwd`):
+  - ssh in to make it connect to your home wifi (password is `temppwd`):
     ```
     ssh debian@192.168.8.2
+    ```
+- Configure the BeagleBone wifi to connect to your home wifi:
+    ```
     sudo connmanctl
     > scan wifi
     > services